Time to Take Sides

-Time to Take Sides is the second and last album by Liverpool band The Dead 60s.
+Time to Take Sides is the second and final studio album by Liverpool band The Dead 60s.
 It was first released in France on 13 August 2007.
 The album remains unreleased in the UK.

 During the recording, the band were introduced to fellow Liverpudlian, Paul McCartney, via mutual producer David Kahne.

 Track listings

 All tracks written by The Dead 60s.